Laar3/DOOM-wvkbd/README.md

 them using the `-l` parameter.
 This takes takes a ordered comma separated list of layout names that are defined in your layout set.

-The keyboard can be hidden by sending it a `SIGUSR1` signal, shown again by sending it `SIGUSR2` or toggled by sending it `SIGRTMIN`.
+The keyboard can be hidden by sending it a `SIGUSR1` signal and shown again by sending it `SIGUSR2`.
 This saves some start up time and may be appropriate in some low-resource environments.

 Wvkbd has an output mode `-o` that will echo its output to standard output.
 This facility can be used if users want audio/haptic feedback, a feature explicitly out of scope for wvkbd.
 To achieve this, simply pipe wvkbd's output through the external tool